NancyLei333/Hackthon_3.23/README.md

 # Better Colgate On-Demand

 Colgate is in the middle of nowhere so it is really hard to get around with limited transportation.
-The on demand shuttle service is provided to go to airport and train stations, but it is really hard to track the availability of shuttles, number of passengers and estimated price.
+The on demand shuttle service is provided to go to airports and train stations, but it is really hard to track the availability of shuttles, number of passengers and estimated price.
 It is also very hard to change any information or communicate because they don't have a platform and mainly rely on